Burberry pulls sweatshirt with noose around neckline, apologizes

 A sweatshirt presented in Burberry's London Fashion Week show Sunday that featured an apparent noose around the neckline has been removed from its newest line, according to the company's CEO.

-"We are deeply sorry for the distress caused by one of the products that featured in our [Autumn/Winter] 2019 runway collection Tempest," Marco Gobbetti said in a statement.
+"We are deeply sorry for the distress caused by one of the products that featured in our [Autumn/Winter] 2019 runway collection Tempest," Burberry's CEO Marco Gobbetti said in a statement.

 Gobbetti added that the hoodie has been pulled from the collection, and all images featuring it have been removed from Burberry's site.